Why do we hurt ourselves?

 Susan David, in her excellent book Emotional Agility, writes, "By definition, immediate gratification makes us feel good a lot faster than do the tiny tweaks and disciplined, steady work that can actually get us to higher ground" (2016.
 Location 2189).

 Self-flagellation isn’t new.
 Mortification of the flesh was common throughout known history—self-punishment was a reminder of human depravity.
 Physical pain distracts, frees the mind from the festering pain of shame and inadequacy, redirecting attention to a visible wound that we have control over.
 We can reopen the wound or watch it heal.

-“if your parents frequently scolded you for being "no good," "worthless," and "a failure," and you act otherwise by becoming happy, successful, or involved in a promising healthy relationship, the Parent (the internalized parent) will do its utmost to sabotage you so as to maintain the familiar. . .
-If what is familiar is to be hurt, used, rejected, neglected, and to feel badly or worthless, experiences which do not conform to these well-ingrained expectations will be rejected as well.
-(2001, p.
-210)
+He wrote, "if your parents frequently scolded you for being 'no good,' 'worthless,' and 'a failure,' and you act otherwise by becoming happy, successful, or involved in a promising healthy relationship, the Parent (the internalized parent) will do its utmost to sabotage you so as to maintain the familiar. . .
+If what is familiar is to be hurt, used, rejected, neglected, and to feel badly or worthless, experiences which do not conform to these well-ingrained expectations will be rejected as well (2001, p.
+210).

 In many ways, our unconscious deceptions are magical gifts that sooth discomfort.
 Our minds abilities to persuade a conscious being to self-destruct and then project blame elsewhere is quite a feat.
 A mini-political battle happening in our own heads, destroying programs and blaming the other side of the aisle for the failure.